 There is a relationship between time of sowing and peak biomass production and this varies with species and variety.
-Sowing past the end of May reduced biomass production (Figure 1 and Figure 2).
+Sowing past the end of May reduced biomass production (Figures 1 and 2).

-Figure 1: Biomass production at the 'flat pod' stage of lupin, vetch and field pea over three sowing dates at Wagga Wagga in 2012.
+Figure 1: Biomass production at the 'flat-pod' stage of lupin, vetch and field pea over three sowing dates at Wagga Wagga in 2012.

-Source: Manuring of pulse crops (2013) Fact Sheet, GRDC, https://grdc.com.au/resources-and-publications/all-publications/ factsheets/2013/09/manuring-of-pulse-crops
+Source (figures 1 and 2): GRDC Managing brown manure crops in southern NSW Fact Sheet.
+(2013) https://grdc.com.au/resources-and-publications/lal-publications/factsheets/2013/09/manuring-of-pulse-crops